-- 1. Plug the test cable into the OBS sensor; connect the red and black wires to the battery and place the multimeter test probes on the blue (+) and green (-) wires or connect the blue and green wires to the data logger. - 2.
+- 1. Plug the test cable into the OBS sensor; connect the red and black leads to the battery and clip the DMM or datalogger test leads across the blue (+) and green (-) leads. - 2.
 Swab sensor with an alcohol-soaked towel to sterilize it.